SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## lookup (Classic)

-<details><summary><small>The lookup operator maps data in your log messages to meaningful information saved in Sumo or on an HTTPS server.
+<details><summary><small>The <code>lookup</code> (classic) operator maps data in your log messages to meaningful information saved in Sumo or on an HTTPS server.
 For example, you'd use a lookup operator to map "userID" to a real user's name.
 Or, you'd use a lookup operator to find deny-listed IP addresses.</small></summary>

 In either case, you will point the operator to one of the following: